ffirg/ansible/README.md

 cd ansible
 ```

+### Facts
+facts.all contains all the facts as dicovered by gather_facts for a typical Linux host

 #### Inventory hosts file

 I use a local hosts file to showcase how you can logically split hosts into [geographical] groups, and then from parent groups from other groups.
 I also set some group variables at this level - used in the post-provision.yml for example.